rhare/cpsc-431-project/README.md

 I have include my homework 3 as a base to start with.
 I have included Docker files to run the project in dokcer containers.
-The Docker files build a custom container with the source code and php + apache and launch the container along with a MariaDB container.
+The Docker files build a custom container and launches it with a MariaDB container.
+The custom container is built with Apache and PHP 7.2.1 as a base container.
+Source code is copied to the container during the build process.

 ## Install